Ambush (ER): Production

 "Ambush" was directed by Thomas Schlamme and written by executive producer Carol Flint.
 Inspiration for the episode came from production staffers for the show having worked in documentaries and actors Anthony Edwards and George Clooney suggesting that they should do a live episode.
 The episode was filmed live twice for the East and West Coast of the United States.
 British actress Alex Kingston made her series debut as Elizabeth Corday.

 The episode was shot at Warner Bros.
 Studios, Burbank, using 11 cameras throughout, five handheld.
 Rehearsals for the episode began a week before, with executive producer John Wells having been quoted that the process was "more exciting than daunting".
 A pre-filmed version of the episode was made in the event a technical issue happened on set.
 Flint remarked that if the episode was a success, it could lead to the rebirth of live television.

 Camera malfunctions and boom mics seen in the shot were said to be part of the episode.
-After its premiere, Eriq LaSalle admitted to forgetting one of his lines and ad-libbed.
+After its premiere, Eriq La Salle admitted to forgetting one of his lines and ad-libbed.

 Reception

 Viewership

-According to the ratings system developed by Nielsen Media Research, "Ambush" was the highest-rated television episode of the week from September 22 to September 28, 1997, in front of episodes from Seinfeld (The Butter Shave) and the series premiere of Veronica's Closet that aired the same week. the NBC episode was watched by 42.71 million viewers, making it the most watched season premiere of a drama series in television history.
-It also placed it among the top three most-watched dramas of all time, behind Dallas (Who Done It, November 21, 1980) and Magnum, P.I.
-(Resolutions, May 1, 1988).
+According to the ratings system developed by Nielsen Media Research, "Ambush" was the highest-rated television episode of the week from September 22 to September 28, 1997, in front of episodes from Seinfeld ("The Butter Shave") and the series premiere of Veronica's Closet that aired the same week. the NBC episode was watched by 42.71 million viewers, making it the most watched season premiere of a drama series in television history.
+It also placed it among the top three most-watched dramas of all time, behind Dallas ("Who Done It", November 21, 1980) and Magnum, P.I. ("Resolutions", May 1, 1988).